imroyroyyy/2023/venom_main.md

 - [ ] sooyoung corners her, jungeun thinks she looks weird. they hook up anyway

-//TODO more plot here
+Jungeun could lie to herself—claim she doesn't care how dangerous Sooyoung might be, doesn't care that every time they meet she could be inches from death—but the truth is worse.
+She knows it by the crawling heat beneath her skin.
+Sooyoung's danger makes it better.

+- [ ] Jungeun falling for Sooyoung, defending her when haseul wants to send her out of the airlock.
+- [ ] Haseul confronting her afterwards.
+"You know it's her just as much as I do."

-- [ ] __body 4__ is discovered.
+- [ ] **body #4** is discovered.
 Jungeun doesn't have a chance of denying it's her.
 Sooyoung catches her with blood on her hands.

 Sooyoung scrambles back after Jungeun removes her helmet.
 “You’re not Jungeun.”